John Mulaney Has Checked Into Rehab

 The comedian has long been open about his struggles with sobriety

-The former Saturday Night Live writer, 38, is seeking treatment after relapsing following a struggle with addiction, PEOPLE confirmed on Monday.
+PEOPLE confirmed on Monday that the former Saturday Night Live writer, 38, is seeking treatment after relapsing following a struggle with addiction.

 "You are human and you got this," he added.